Monadic Programs

 # Forward pass: sampling

-# Log joint: log p(output, latents | input)
+# Log joint: sum_i log p(z_i | pa(z_i)) given every bound variable

-log_joint = program.log_joint(input_data, output_data)
+log_joint = program.log_joint(

-Single draw:
+Single bind:

-draw x ~ prior_f
+x <- prior_f

-Conditioned draw:
+Conditioned bind:

-draw y ~ likelihood_f(x)
+y <- likelihood_f(x)

-Multiple arguments (stacked along feature dimension):
+Destructuring tuple bind (stacked along feature dimension):

-draw (x, y) ~ joint_f(z, w)
+(x, y) <- joint_f(z, w)

 The variable names on the left side are bound in the environment.
+An indexed bind v : A <- F(args) declares v as an \(A\)-indexed plate of independent draws.

-Let Steps
+Let steps

 Deterministic binding: